Ivan Over Time

 Situation

-Las year after a pretty bad blackout I decided to test the native BTRFS backups from openSUSE Tumbleweed and changed from Ubuntu 22.10 on my personal laptop.
-The wonderful thing about change is that always brings learning with it but on the forums was mostly GNOME.
+Last year, after a pretty bad blackout, I decided to test the native Btrfs snapshots in openSUSE Tumbleweed and switch from Ubuntu 22.10 on my personal laptop.
+Change always brings learning with it, but most forum answers leaned toward GNOME.

 Here are the steps to install fcitx5 and fcitx5-mozc input method for Japanese in openSUSE Tumbleweed: